Streptococcus mutans: Evolution

 Three key traits have evolved in S. mutans and increased its virulence by enhancing its adaptability to the oral cavity: increased organic acid production, the capacity to form biofilms on the hard surfaces of teeth, and the ability to survive and thrive in a low pH environment.

 During its evolution, S. mutans acquired the ability to increase the amount of carbohydrates it could metabolize, and consequently more organic acid was produced as a byproduct.
 This is significant in the formation of dental caries because increased acidity in the oral cavity amplifies the rate of demineralization of the tooth, which leads to carious lesions.
 It is thought that the trait evolved in S. mutans via lateral gene transfer with another bacterial species present in the oral cavity.
 There are several genes, SMU.438 and SMU.1561, involved in carbohydrate metabolism that are up-regulated in S. mutans.
 These genes possibly originated from Lactococcus lactis and S. gallolyticus, respectively.

 Another instance of lateral gene transfer is responsible for S. mutans acquisition of the glucosyltransferase (GTF) gene.
-The GTF genes found in S. mutans most likely are derived from other anaerobic bacteria found in the oral cavity, such as Lactobacillus or Leuconostoc.
+The GTF genes found in S. mutans are most likely derived from other anaerobic bacteria found in the oral cavity, such as Lactobacillus or Leuconostoc.
 Additionally, the GTF genes in S. mutans display homology with similar genes found in Lactobacillus and Leuconostoc.
 The common ancestral gene is believed to have been used for hydrolysis and linkage of carbohydrates.